 A pair of Hall of Famers had memorable nights on Jan.
 23, 2004.
 First, Ron Francis became just the third player in the history of the league to play in 1,700 regular-season games.
 He picked up an assist in the Carolina Hurricane’s 3-2 loss to the New York Islanders.

 In New Jersey, Martin Brodeur matched his career-high with his 10th shutout of the season, as the Devils beat the visiting Canadiens 2-0.
-He finished the season with 11 shutouts, a mark he beat in 2006-07 when he had 12.
+He finished the season with 11 shutouts, which he beat in 2006-07 when he had 12.

 Two Big Names Traded

-Rod Brind’Amour began his long relationship with the Hurricanes, on Jan.
+Rod Brind’Amour began his long relationship with the Hurricanes on Jan.
 23, 2000.
 He was traded by the Flyers, along with goaltender Jean-Marc Pelletier, to Carolina for Keith Primeau.
 He spent the final 10 seasons of his career with the Hurricanes, scoring 174 goals and 473 points in 694 games.
-He was a big part of their Stanley Cup victory in 2006 and won back-to-back Selke Trophies, for being the league’s best defensive forward, in 2006 and 2007.
-Brind’Amour is in his third season as the Hurricanes head coach.
+He was a big part of their Stanley Cup victory in 2006 and won back-to-back Selke Trophies for being the league’s best defensive forward in 2006 and 2007.
+Brind’Amour is in his fourth season as the Hurricanes head coach.

 Odds & Ends

-Alex Ovechkin scored a goal, on Jan.
+Alex Ovechkin scored a goal on Jan.
 23, 2019, to give him 1,179 career points, tying him Sergei Fedorov for the most by a Russian-born player.
-However, the Capitals lost 6-3 at the Maple Leafs thanks in part to Nazem Kadri’s fifth career hat trick.
-This was Toronto’s 30th win in just 49 games; their best start since they won 30 games in 48 games during the 1934-35 season.
+However, the Capitals lost 6-3 at the Maple Leafs thanks to Nazem Kadri’s fifth career hat trick.
+This was Toronto’s 30th win in 49 games; their best start since they won 30 games in 48 games during the 1934-35 season.

 Happy Birthday to You

-Hall of Famer Brendan Shanahan, born on this date, in Mimico Ontario, in 1969, headlines a group of 23 players who appropriately share a Jan.
+Hall of Famer Brendan Shanahan, born in Mimico, Ontario, in 1969, headlines a group of 24 players that share a Jan.
 23 birthday.
-Other notable names from this bunch include Richard Smehlik (51), Tomas Holmstrom (48), Scott Hannan (42), Leo Komarov (34) and Boo Nieves (27).
+Other notable names from this bunch include Richard Smehlik (52), Tomas Holmstrom (49), Scott Hannan (43), Leo Komarov (35), Boo Nieves (28), and Alexander Holtz (20).